In this post we explain why it’s not a good idea to share the same brush head as someone else, be it on an electric or manual toothbrush.

 Travelling.
 Whilst one advantage is the need for fewer brushes when travelling, the drawback is should one of the brush users be travelling independently, what does the other do?
 Get left with no toothbrush?
 Resort to a manual brush?

 Storing your brush heads when not in use also becomes an issue too.
 Popular models like the Oral-B Pro 600 or 2000 do not come with any brush head storage compartment.
-It is not unless you buy the Smart 5 5000, the Smart Series 6500 or the Genius 8000 or 9000 do you get provided with a tray to store up to 4 different brush heads.
+It is not unless you buy one of the more expensive models do you get provided with a tray to store up to 4 different brush heads.

 And a point to note is that Phillips do not really offer such storage compartments or stands for brush heads.
 They also do not offer any simple way of identifying between brush heads.
 If a family were all to share the ProResults brush head, there is no way to tell whose is whose.
 Oral-B provide coloured rings that can be used as identifiers on each brush head.
 You can read more about this in our article Oral-B coloured rings, what are they for.

-Depending on your budget, you could either go for a brush that comes with a storage compartment, or if you’re looking to save some money, choose one of the cheaper ones on our list of the best brushes, and then buy your own storage accessories.
+Depending on your budget, you could either go for a brush that comes with a storage compartment, or if you’re looking to save some money, choose one of those on our list of the best cheap brushes, and then buy your own storage accessories.

 Key drawbacks of sharing summarised